ucsb-csw8/w22/ref/labtocode.md

 #### Acknowledgements
 The lab instructions are based on a sample zyBooks lab.
 {: .fs-3 }
-Specials thanks to Liubov Kurafeeva for contributing the code template.
+Specials thanks to Liubov Kurafeeva for contributing the initial code template.
 {: .fs-3 }